Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 Nicolaysen 1882: Pl.
 X.20 and catalog Unimus.

-Drawmn reconstruction of the handle from Myklebostad.
+Drawmn reconstruction of the handle from Myklebost.
 Shetelig 1912: Fig. 423.

-The current state of preservation of the handle from Myklebostad.
+The current state of preservation of the handle from Myklebost.
 Catalog Unimus.

-An archaeologically unpublished yet extremely interesting and beneficial find are two shields found in a mound in Nes, Norway (Ts12156).
-The grave, which was found in 2011, contained the body of a 50-60-year-old man who had been placed in a boat; the boat was surrounded by a palisade (Arntzen 2015).
-The man had a tablet-woven headband on his head and was wrapped in a woolen blanket weighted down by a ten-kilogram anchor.
-A twentycentimeter ringed pin was found near the thigh.
-A horse with a bit, a gilded buckle and strap-end, a cauldron, beads, a button of twisted silver wire, an arrow and a weight were sent to the other world with the man.
+Two shields found in the mound in Ness, Norway (Ts12156), represent an archaeologically unpublished, but extremely interesting and important find.
+The grave, found in 2011, hid the body of a 50-60 year old man who was placed in a ship; the ship was surrounded by a palisade (Arntzen 2015).
+The man wore a tablet-woven band and was laid on a woolen blanket.
+A twentycentimeter ringed pin was found at the thigh.
+With the man, a bit, two gilded buckles and strap-ends, a 10 kg anchor, a cauldron, beads, a button made of braided silver wire, an arrow and a weight were sent to the other world.
 At his feet, there were two shields.
-Conservator Johan Arntzen confirmed in an email conversation that the shields were covered on both sides with leather that was painted red.
-Two shield bosses, probably undecorated, were also found, and at least one shield was found with an almost complete handle with an iron core that had been covered with bands of copper alloy sheet with circle decor.
-The bands were about 2.5 cm wide.
-Arntzen explicitly wrote that the handle resembles the one found in the Valsgärde grave 2, but the dense decoration and the absence of a terminal suggest a long handle.
-The finials of the handle bear resemblance to the example from Gokstad.
-The edge of the shield was – as far as we can judge from the conservator’s notes and bad photos – decorated with a continuous band of thin and in some places decorated copper alloy sheet, which was attached at regular intervals with clamps of the same material.
+In an email conversation, conservator Johan Arntzen confirmed that the shields were covered on both sides with red-painted hide.
+Furthermore, two R562 type bosses were found, together with at least one almost complete handle with an iron core, which was covered with strips of copper alloy sheet metal.
+The strips were about 2.5 cm wide and decorated with circles.
+The edge of the shield was decorated with a continuous layer of thin and in some places decorated copper alloy sheet, which was attached at regular intervals with iron clamps.
 The rivets in these clamps were iron.
-The closest parallel to this continuous band is the shield from Tuna Alsike IV and Laxare.
+The closest parallel to this continuous strip is the shield from Tuna Alsike IV and Laxare.
+The grave dates back to the 10th century (Vedeler 2014: 42).
+Our article Decorated shield from Ness, Norway reports on this find.

-Decorative bands applied to the shield handle from Nes.
+Decorative bands applied to the shield handle from Ness.
 Johan Arntzen.

-A total of three shield bosses survive from Viking Age Norway, which have a serrated brim edge, as does the shield from Bj 731.
+A total of four shield bosses survive from Viking Age Norway, which have a serrated brim edge, as does the shield from Bj 731.
 The first of the shield bosses comes from the site of Kolkjøn (C19723), has a diameter of 15.1 cm and a height of 5.7 cm, and its teeth are relatively coarse (number of teeth 35).
 The second boss comes from the site of Mælum (C1927) and its teeth are small and dense (number of teeth approx. 90).
 The third, very poorly preserved shield boss was found in a grave from Strandå (Ts964), has a diameter of 15.5 cm and has similarly sparse teeth as the Kolkjøn shield boss.
+The fourth such find comes from a grave from the site of Framstad (C7273).

 Shield boss from the Kolkjøn site (C19723).
 Catalog Unimus.